Lakota East High School

 Lakota East High School is a four-year, public high school in Liberty Township, a suburb of Cincinnati, Ohio, United States.
 It is a member of the Lakota Local School District, which comprises both West Chester Township and Liberty Township.
 The district was originally unified under one high school, Lakota High School, until 1997 when the district expanded and formed two new high schools – Lakota East and Lakota West.
 The high school enrolls over 2,500 students in grades 9–12, repurposing the former high school as a freshman building named Lakota West Freshman School.

 History

 Along with Lakota West High School, Lakota East was part of a unified Lakota High School.
-The two physically identical schools were built in 1997 when severe over-crowding forced the district to expand.
-In 2009, the old Lakota Freshman School was split, and a brand new building was made for Lakota East freshman.
+The two physically identical schools were built in 1997 when severe overcrowding forced the district to expand.
+In 2009, the old Lakota Freshman School was split, and a brand new building was made for Lakota East freshmen.
 The old Lakota Freshman School is now current the Lakota West Freshman School.
-The two high schools have an inter-district rivalry in sports, particularly in football.
-The annual East/West football game usually draws large crowds, is usually televised, and is alternately hosted by each school, except in 2017 when the game was held at Lakota West High School for two consecutive years.

 Several additions and renovations were made to Lakota East High School by Turner Construction during the 2007-2008 school year.

 Athletics

 Lakota East's mascot is the Thunderhawk.
-The school colors are black, white and silver.
+The school colors are black, white, and silver.
 The school is classified as a Division I school in all sports under OHSAA standards and is a member of the Greater Miami Conference.
-The Lakota East Baseball team won the school's first state title in 2011 under head coach Ray Hamilton.